Employment & Training Funding

 - Programs that exceed one year in length can only be approved on an annual basis (one year), and then reviewed for further support for each subsequent year of a program, the entire training must be identified and included in the client's Return to Work Action Plan.
 In these cases, the client must re-apply for each year requested.

-- All training must meet regional directives as determined by RETC as part of annual operation plans, including labour market needs of a region.
+- All training must meet regional directives as determined by RETC as part of annual operation plans, including the labour market needs of a region.
 Staff shall inform clients as soon as possible if their application does not meet one of these directives to allow clients to seek other funding.